C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Introduction

-A review of existing CPP methods is presented in~\cite{galceran2013survey}.
 In general, the CPP methods are classified as random or systematic.
 While the random methods are simple to implement, they can generate strongly overlapping trajectories and do not guarantee complete coverage in finite time.
 In contrast, the systematic methods use some basic underlying rules to generate well-defined coverage patterns (e.g., back \& forth and spiral) and provide complete coverage in finite time.